adgellida/chocolateyautomaticpackages/ReadMe.md

 If there's an outdated version or an error:

 * Do a PR.
-And upload the .xml if correspond.
 Recommended!
 * You can contact me.